becem-gharbi/nuxt-auth/README.md

     registration: {}, // Configure registration state and constraints
     baseUrl: "", // Nuxt app base url
     enableGlobalAuthMiddleware: false, // Enable auth middleware on every page
+    webhookKey: "", // Webhook key used in the Webhook-Key header
     redirect: {
       login: "", // Path to redirect to when login is required
       logout: "", // Path to redirect to after logout